Image: Jo-Anne Macarthur/We Animals

 Ag-gag laws are often aimed at limiting the activities of undercover investigators, whistle-blowers and journalists.

-- They criminalise the undercover or covert surveillance of commercial animal facilities.
+- Laws criminalising undercover or covert surveillance of commercial animal facilities.

-- They require that any obtained footage of animal cruelty must be turned over to enforcement agencies immediately, stifling long-term investigations into systemic animal abuse.
+- Laws requiring that any obtained footage of animal cruelty must be turned over to enforcement agencies immediately.

-- They require potential employees of commercial animal facilities to disclose current or past ties to animal protection groups.
+- Laws requiring potential employees of commercial animal facilities to disclose current or past ties to animal protection groups.

 Ag-gag in Australia